 Download PDF (392 KB)

-A student of the Polytechnic must be formally admitted to a programme of study at Bahrain Polytechnic and must undertake enrolment each semester, agreeing to abide by the Bahrain Polytechnic Regulations, Policies and Procedures and related published requirements.
-Enrolled students are liable for fee payments.
-Students make adequate progress towards their qualification to maintain their enrolment.
-The Polytechnic will provide accurate and timely Enrolment information, programme planning advice to Students and ensure that legislative requirements are met.
+Bahrain Polytechnic is committed to supporting its students to ensure they complete their study within the expected timeframe by agreeing to abide by the Polytechnic regulations, policies and procedures and related published requirements.
+Enrolled students are liable to make adequate progress towards their qualification to maintain their enrolment.
+The Polytechnic will provide accurate and timely enrolment information, programme planning advice to students and ensure that legislative requirements are met.

 Download PDF (311 KB)